bxdoan/bxdoan/README.md

 <div align="center">

-> You can never cross the ocean until you have the courage to lose sight of the shore.
+> If you’re offered a seat on a rocket ship, don’t ask what seat!
+Just get on.

-> — Christopher Columbus —
+> — Sheryl Sandberg —

 </div>